its-Lyn/CatGirlDownloader/README.md

 ![Catgirl Downloader being used.](./Github/Showcase.png)

 ## Installation
-Below you will find a guide on how to install Cargirl Downloader.
+Below you will find a guide on how to install CatGirl Downloader.

 ### Using releases page (Recommended)
 Head on over to the [Releases Page](https://github.com/its-Lyn/CatGirlDownloader/releases)! <br>